bnadlerjr/lightrail/README.md

 - [ ] row locking for consumed messages to prevent concurrent processing
 - [ ] remove specs from non-public API modules
 - [ ] mix task for generating migrations
-- [ ] setup telemetry for MessageBus.RabbitMQ
-- [ ] command messages (both publishing & consuming); how should they work? when should they be used?
-- [ ] RPC support
 - [ ] setup telemetry for publisher genserver
 - [ ] setup telemetry for consumer genserver
+- [x] setup telemetry for MessageBus.RabbitMQ
 - [x] replace all hard-coded rabbitmq connection strings in tests
 - [x] fix TODOs in Publisher
 - [x] how should protobuf encoding work?